-In the event the foreclosure law firm retained by the servicer completes the applicable milestone and submits an invoice to the servicer, the servicer must reimburse the law firm according to Fannie Mae’s established proration foreclosure fee schedule for the applicable state.
-The servicer may access resources on managing default-related legal services, including prorated foreclosure fee schedules, on Fannie Mae’s website.
+In the event the foreclosure law firm retained by the servicer completes the applicable milestone and submits an invoice to the servicer, the servicer must reimburse the law firm according to Fannie Mae’s established foreclosure attorney fee proration requirement and milestone invoicing schedule for the applicable state.
+The servicer may access resources on managing default-related legal services, including milestone invoicing schedules on Fannie Mae’s website.

 If foreclosure proceedings are stopped (e.g., because the borrower files for bankruptcy, the mortgage loan is reinstated, or a workout agreement is executed) and foreclosure proceedings are subsequently recommenced, the fee paid to the law firm for the subsequent foreclosure proceedings will vary depending on whether the earlier proceedings can be resumed or must be started over.
-If earlier proceedings can be resumed, the fee for the completion of the foreclosure must be in accordance with the applicable Fannie Mae proration schedule.
-If the proceedings have to be started over, the law firm will be entitled to the full amount of Fannie Mae’s allowable fee once the foreclosure is completed.
+The following table outlines the servicer’s responsibilities for compensating the law firm for foreclosure attorney fees when a foreclosure is stopped.

 services were performed to protect Fannie Mae’s interests;